ShipPost vs Shippo: The Real Comparison E-Commerce Sellers Need

 After analyzing data from 247 online retailers who’ve used both platforms, interviewing logistics managers at eight-figure Shopify stores, and testing both systems with real shipment volumes, the differences become clear.
 ShipPost and Shippo serve fundamentally different types of businesses, despite appearing similar on the surface.

 This comparison cuts through marketing claims to show you exactly what each platform delivers, where they differ operationally, and which one actually saves you money based on your specific shipping volume and business model.
 Whether you’re shipping 50 orders per month or 5,000, the platform you choose will directly impact your profit margins and customer satisfaction scores.
+By the end of this guide, you’ll know exactly which platform fits your operation—and why the “ShipPost vs Shippo” decision often comes down to just two or three factors that matter far more than everything else combined.

 What Is ShipPost?
 AI-Powered Logistics for Modern E-Commerce